RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

 Objects in the RIPE Database are protected using **mntner** objects.
 A **mntner** object is an anonymous box containing the credentials needed to authorise creation, deletion or modification of any objects that it protects by whomever maintains this data.
 Currently, these credentials are MD5 passwords or PGP keys or Single Sign-On user names from the RIPE NCC Access system.
 The syntax also allows for X.509 certificates, but these are not fully implemented throughout the whois software.

 Objects are protected by a **mntner**, if they contain a reference to the **mntner** in the object.
 This is done by including a "mnt-by:" attribute.
-Other “mnt-xxx:” attributes offer hierarchical protection.
+Other "mnt-xxx:" attributes offer hierarchical protection.
 The "mnt-by:" attribute is mandatory in all object types.

 A **mntner** object can be referenced either as a single mntner or comma-separated list of **mntners**.